Logo Silver Travellers

 It becomes clear very quickly that the Antalya region has a particularly rich historical heritage as we leave the city.
 We visit several ancient ruin cities and are amazed one after the other.
 Our previous city walks through Rome had made a huge impression on us at the time.
 The historical sites we are now seeing are in no way inferior to those.
 But where in Rome we could sometimes walk over the heads of people on some sites, the historical sights here lie abandoned.
 In one case, we are even the only ones admiring the ruins of an ancient city.

-Soon we will publish a separate blog on this site about our historical exploration in this part of Türkiye.
-We will then describe our visit to the ancient cities of Phaselis, Olympos, Limyra and Pınara.
-We will also visit Patara, where we witness an Eastern Orthodox church service in the old church of St. Nicholas.
+We published a separate blog on this site about our historical exploration in this part of Türkiye.
+In this blog we describe our visit to various ancient cities.
+We also visit Patara and Myra where we witness an Eastern Orthodox church service in the old church of St. Nicholas.

 Practical matters for your stay in Antalya